-Services for members were inappropriate for elderly people
+Making services for members appropriate for elderly people

-Criticism spread on the Internet concerning a contract made by an elderly person that did not seem to match his usage situation.
+Criticism spread on the Internet in last August concerning a contract made by an elderly person that did not seem to match his usage situation.
 The main point of contention was whether or not the cancellation charge imposed when the elderly person's son canceled the service, and the actual conditions of services received were appropriate.

-The following six points should be examined: (1) whether the elderly person was able to fully understand the content of services, (2) whether the contract was signed without the customer understanding it, (3) whether the service was appropriate for the customer, (4) what response the Company will provide in this case, (5) whether the response was persuasive enough, and (6) how this situation will affect future earnings.
+The following six points were to be examined: (1) whether the elderly person was able to fully understand the services provided; (2) whether the contract was signed without the customer understanding its contents; (3) whether the service was appropriate for the customer; (4) what response the Company will provide in this case; (5) whether the response will be persuasive enough; and (6) how this situation will affect future earnings.